openjdk/jdk/src/java.base/share/man/java.md

 that parses classes ahead of time.
 AOT optimizations can improve the start-up and warm-up performance of Java applications.

-The Ahead-of-Time Cache (AOT Cache) is a container introduced in JDK 24 for storing artifacts produced by AOT optimizations.
+The Ahead-of-Time Cache (AOT cache) is a container introduced in JDK 24 for storing artifacts produced by AOT optimizations.
 The AOT cache currently contains Java classes and heap objects.
 In future JDK releases, the AOT cache may contain additional artifacts, such as execution profiles and compiled methods.